teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 state.
 MB757 makes the cleanup portion explicit: an Owner command derives the private v3 namespace in the core, remains idempotent and cannot collide with legacy same-slug storage.
+MB758 leaves the Quote Vault and opens `data.factoids.read`.
+Exact lookup, bounded keyword listing and top-recall ranking cross a core-owned service;
+plugins receive detached values rather than SQL or a database handle.
+Recall counting and every factoid mutation remain outside this read-only milestone.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable